⏱ 19 Minute Read ✍🏻 December 2017

 Perhaps the reality of (un)reality TV is an inconvenient truth that the puppeteers never want the audience to understand: those who operate the levers of society only award fame to those who can sell products on their behalf.
 The modern celebrity is merely a commodity to be traded, the thriving marketplace our artificially created consumerist ideology.
 The personalities of the Kardashian-Jenners are contrived to manipulate the emotions of their viewers, their primary goal is to whet the appetite for consumption.
 Modern fame, then, is an illusion: without anything to sell, the ‘famous for being famous’ breed of celebrity would simply vanish in a puff of bronzer.

 Generalised insecurity works wonders for stimulating market demand.
 Part of the fascination with the likes of Kim Kardashian and Kylie Jenner comes from the compulsion to covet the unattainable.
 The problem is that it is unattainable because it is not real: airbrushing, reshaping filters, cosmetic surgery, makeup artists, personal trainers, dieticians and the endless, unwavering distortion and denial.
-Here lies the moral problem with celebrities who project media fantasy as their objective reality.
+This is precisely the moral problem with celebrities who project media fantasy as their objective reality.

 Postfeminism has played a part, too.
 In 2016, Durham University student Eliza Cummings-Cove chose KUTWK as the subject of her sociology dissertation.
-Although her choice of subject matter raised some academic eyebrows in the beginning, the dissertation won her a first class honours degree.
+Although her choice of subject matter initially raised some academic eyebrows, the dissertation won her a first class honours degree.
 In it, she explored whether the ongoing drama of the public lives of the Kardashian-Jenner sisters constitutes a postfeminist fairy tale.
 In explaining the difference between the traditional fairy tale and the postfeminist version, she wrote:

 She also argued that the fairy tales have always served an important purpose in shaping society: